LendieFollett/Not-Just-A-Random-Forest/README.md

 - All computations are done using the R language.

 - [x] The replication package contains one or more programs to install all dependencies and set up the necessary directory structure.
-[HIGHLY RECOMMENDED]

 - R 4.5.1 (2025-06-13)-- "Great Square Root"